 All atheists go to heaven?

-During a homily in Rome last May, Francis said that God redeems everyone -- not just Christians, but atheists, as well.
+During a homily in Rome in May 2014, Francis said that God redeems everyone – not just Christians, but atheists, as well.

 Probably not, say church experts.

 Catholicism has long held that salvation is open to everyone – but with a really big caveat: If you know about the church and don’t become a member, the door to heaven is likely closed, a Catholic spokesman said.